-In this article we will uncover what is actually in that bottle sitting on your laundry shelf why it matters and how to make better choices for yourself and your family.
-And if you rather skip the hassle altogether we will also touch on how professional laundry service can be a smarter option.
+In this article, we’ll dive into what’s really inside your laundry detergent, why it matters, and how to make smarter choices for you and your family.
+If you’d rather skip the hassle altogether, we’ll also discuss how using professional laundry services can be a great option.

 1. Surfactants